holepunchto/hypercore/README.md

 #### `core.contiguousLength`

+How many blocks are contiguously available starting from the first block of this core.

+Populated after `ready` has been emitted.
+Will be `0` before the event.

+#### `core.remoteContiguousLength`

-How many blocks are contiguously available starting from the first block of this core?
+How many blocks are contiguously available starting from the first block of this core on any known remote.
+This is only updated when a remote thinks it is fully contiguous such that they have all known blocks.

 Populated after `ready` has been emitted.
 Will be `0` before the event.